 Albrun Restaurant in the Binntal Valley

 The Binntal (Valley) had been recommended to us for its remoteness and beauty.
 The road leads through a long, narrow, unlit stone tunnel that seems not broad enough for two cars to pass (actually it was!).
 The Binntal is especially famous for the rare minerals that can be found in a certain area.
 We spent a perfect hiking day walking along the mineral trail and to a clear mountain lake.
 And then, we got a table in the prized Albrun Restaurant in Binn.
-They had delicious local food – conveniently for vegetarians, traditional local food nearly everywhere involves more potatoes and veggies than meat.
+They had delicious local food – conveniently for vegetarian travellers, traditional local food nearly everywhere involves more potatoes and veggies than meat.
 But we especially enjoyed the dessert plate that imitated the Binntal minerals and precious stones!
 The greenish pieces are sugar filled with absinth!

 Bike tour in the Val d’Illiez